evalseth/evalseth.github.io/_pages/research.md

 As the method is still in its early days of development, the focus has been verification of its properties for a wide range of engineering problems including convection-dominated diffusion, nearly incompressible elastostatics, Cahn-Hilliard equation, and wave propogation to mention a few.
 After starting my postdoctoral research, I have focused on analysis of the method as well as its application to the modeling of hurricane storm surge.
-Additionally, as part of a National Science Foundation sponsored project, my work has also included further development of the existing finite element software named discontinuous Galerkin Shallow Water Equations model (DG-SWEM).
+Additionally, as part of a multi-institution ongoing National Science Foundation sponsored project, my work has also included further development of the existing finite element software named discontinuous Galerkin Shallow Water Equations model (DG-SWEM) for the use in complound flood modeling.
 </p>

 ### The AVS-FE Method